 Types of Sales Pitches and Presentations

 Different situations will call for a different type of 'pitch,' or sales presentation.
-In some circumstances, a full-bore sales pitch is inappropriate and will be more likely to annoy or offend a prospect than engage him.
+In some circumstances, a full-bore sales pitch is inappropriate and will be more likely to annoy or offend a prospect than engage them.
 As a rule of thumb, the less of a relationship you've built with a given prospect, the easier you should go with regards to selling.

 The Elevator Pitch

 When you first meet a potential customer, the only pitch you should make is an elevator pitch.
 That's a quick speech that introduces yourself and your company and provides a benefit or two.
 A good elevator pitch is designed to leave the prospect wanting to know more about your product.
-That way he'll be the one to ask you for more information, instead of you having to ask him for permission to proceed.
+That way they'll be the one to ask you for more information, instead of you having to ask them for permission to proceed.
 An elevator pitch is a good way to introduce yourself even when you're not actively pursuing a sale, particularly at networking events and similar functions.

 The elevator speech can also be used as the opening phrase during a cold call.
 But once you have piqued the prospect's interest, you should then move on to a more information-rich pitch.
 The cold call pitch is longer than the elevator pitch, but it's still intended to intrigue the prospect rather than to immediately close a sale.
-Ideally, your cold call pitch will give the prospect enough information that he'll want to proceed to an appointment with you, but no more than that.
-Too much information too early in the sales cycle can actually hurt you, because the prospect may decide he's heard enough to know that he's not interested after all.
+Ideally, your cold call pitch will give the prospect enough information that they'll want to proceed to an appointment with you, but no more than that.
+Too much information too early in the sales cycle can actually hurt you, because the prospect may decide they've heard enough to know that they're not interested after all.

 The Full Sales Presentation

 Finally, once you have a prospect sitting down with you for a sales appointment, it's time to pull out all the stops and give a full sales presentation.
-By this point, you've spoken with the prospect at least once before and have had time to ask him some pertinent questions and to do some research.
-You should now be aware of the prospect's 'hot buttons' – his most important issues and needs with regard to your product.
+By this point, you've spoken with the prospect at least once before and have had time to ask them some pertinent questions and to do some research.
+You should now be aware of the prospect's 'hot buttons' – their most important issues and needs with regard to your product.
 If you try to give a full sales presentation without that information, you're shooting blind because you don't know which benefits matter most to the prospect.

 The other danger of giving a long presentation early in your relationship with a prospect is lack of trust.
 When you speak with a prospect, you are always facing the negative stereotype that nearly everyone holds about salespeople.
 Consciously or unconsciously, each prospect expects salespeople to launch immediately into a self-serving attempt to close the deal.
 If you hold off on your sales push during the first conversation or two, you diminish that stereotype a bit.